NFT Index Market Cap Hits $1.40 Million (NFTI)

-NFT Index (CURRENCY:NFTI) traded 3.7% lower against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on June 8th.
-One NFT Index coin can currently be purchased for approximately $627.97 or 0.01872002 BTC on major cryptocurrency exchanges.
-During the last week, NFT Index has traded down 18.1% against the U.S. dollar.
-NFT Index has a total market capitalization of $1.40 million and approximately $314.00 worth of NFT Index was traded on exchanges in the last day.
+NFT Index (CURRENCY:NFTI) traded 3.3% higher against the dollar during the 24-hour period ending at 17:00 PM E.T. on June 14th.
+NFT Index has a market cap of $1.40 million and $18,317.00 worth of NFT Index was traded on exchanges in the last 24 hours.
+One NFT Index coin can now be purchased for $626.62 or 0.01562369 BTC on popular cryptocurrency exchanges.
+Over the last seven days, NFT Index has traded down 6.5% against the dollar.

 NFT Index Profile